Understanding the deflection of the `Cartwheel CME': data analysis and modeling: Numerical simulation

 Figure~\ref{fig:B-simu} shows the background magnetic field resulting from \eqref{e:BfieldPSx}-\eqref{e:BfieldPSy}, where the MFR is added.
-The turquoise dot and the gray star indicate the prominence initial position and null point position from the observational data.
-The null point position, the width of the PS, and the magnetic field strength are well reproduced (compare to Fig.~\ref{fig:B-triang}) by the parameter selection.
-We note that above $y=2\,R_\sun$ and beyond $x=0.4\,R_\sun$, the field lines behave differently than in Fig.~\ref{fig:B-triang}.
+The turquoise dot and the gray star indicate the prominence initial position and PS2 null point position from the observational data, respectively.
+The null point position, the width of the PS, and the magnetic field strength are well reproduced (compare to Figure~\ref{fig:B-triang}) by the parameter selection.
+We note that above $y=2\,R_\sun$ and beyond $x=0.4\,R_\sun$, the field lines behave differently than in Figure~\ref{fig:B-triang}.
 This is expected since the model assumes a simpler configuration than the actual solar magnetic field.
 However, it is not necessary to modify the magnetic field configuration to fit those farther regions since our intention is to understand the initial behavior of the MFR.
 The blue-scaled dots and gray circles show the evolution of the MFR center and cross section, respectively.
 While the trajectory and the MFR size are comparable, the simulation evolves faster than the observed case.

 Figure~\ref{fig:Simu} shows the gas pressure distribution and magnetic field lines of the simulation at $t=1900\,$s.
 We note the MFR (delimited by the low pressure cavity) is displaced to the right and expanded compared to its initial position and volume (see the full evolution in the animated version).
 During its ascent the MFR develops a super-Alfv\'enic shock ahead of the cavity.
 The shock interacts with the CH bending it field lines.
 In the MFR separatrix there is a flux cancellation region (bottom-right diagonal of the MFR) that leads into reconnection and magnetic islands formation.
-See in the animated version, for example, the magnetic island located at $(x,y )\sim (0.4\,R_\sun,1.4\,R_\sun)$ at $t=1500\,$s, it rotates along the MFR edge almost $90^\circ$ in $900\,$s, afterwards it is lost within the turbulence.
+In the animated version, we can follow a magnetic island, located at $(x,y )\sim (0.4\,R_\sun,1.4\,R_\sun)$ at $t=1500\,$s, as it rotates along the MFR edge almost $90^\circ$ in $900\,$s, and it is lost within the turbulence afterwards.